tamaragevorgyan/gettyimages-api/README.md

 ### If you do not have a Mashery Member account

 1. [Register](https://api.gettyimages.com/member/register) a new Mashery Member account and your application.
-2. Select your desired type of API key.
+2. Select your desired type of Api-Key.
 Two options are available:
     -  **Issue a new key for Getty Test**
         - Use to test Getty Images Connect functionality including: image search and metadata, download, and account management.
     - **Issue a new key for Connect Embed**